 It never occurred to me to use CBD for HG until this week when Amy Schumer posted that it was the only thing that helped calm her suffering. https://www.bravotv.com/the-feast/amy- schumer-pregnancy-nausea-hyperemesis-cbd-the-lord-jones.
-The cannabidiol (CBD) insanity exploded because the US government amended the Farm Act last year and changed hemp from illegal to a commodity.
+The cannabidiol (CBD) insanity exploded because the US government amended the Farm Act in 2018 and changed hemp from illegal to a commodity.
 It is now considered a crop and can be harvested and sold just like wheat or corn.

 I live in Las Vegas, and it really is the wild west when it comes to CBD.
 Suddenly CBD stores are everywhere, both on every corner shopping plaza and online.
 A close friend even started selling it via direct sales.
 CBD can come from either hemp or marijuana plants, and there IS a major difference.
 The strain from hemp does not have THC, the psychoactive ingredient that makes people look at someone and say, “ahhh…weed.”
 Although the strains with THC are also legal in NV, I always believed that it would be dangerous to ingest while pregnant.
 The thought that marijuana use in pregnancy should be advised against during pregnancy is supported by the BMJ, one of the world’s oldest medical journals out of England: